andrewKOwong/mixedconclusions/content/blog/clps/index.md

 in a [related project detailed in another blogpost](https://mixedconclusions.com/blog/clps_survey_vars/).

-Since this data is mostly ints, it's highly compressable, with the zipped data taking 576KB (from 12MB).
+Since this data is mostly ints, it's highly compressable, with the zipped data taking 576KB of space (from 12MB uncompressed).

-- ints
-- survey vars
-- weights
-- valid skips

 ## Data Validation
 Before working with the data, I wanted to check my assumptions and compare the